DCotterill/halixia-hugo/content/ma/try-meditation-108.md

 Guided meditations to boost health

-Try guided meditations hosted by a psychotherapist.
+Try guided meditation hosted by a psychotherapist.
 Walking you through calm discussions of body and mind, helping you deal with life’s stresses or to help you destress after a long day.

 Apart from enhancing your happiness and improving your overall well-being, meditation also helps your memory stay sharp and your concentration remain steady.
 Start working meditation into your life to reap the benefits.